Stop Digital ID—Amend 339

 HB 339 was presented as an "Election Integrity" bill, but its true purpose was to lay the groundwork for Digital ID in Idaho.
 It can't be stopped entirely, but statutes can be revised to reduce data collection and possible harms.

-9/22/20258 min read
+9/22/20259 min read

-In this article we are going to discuss House Bill 339, Digital ID, and the Voter Roll Management software that is being used to collect data on all Idaho voters.
+In this article we are going to discuss House Bill 339, Digital ID, and the Voter Registration software that is being used to collect data on all Idaho voters.
 Once we understand the way these are related we will have a better idea of how to stop Digital ID in Idaho.

 House Bill 339, Digital ID, and Voter Roll Software